Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Which platform has the best deliverability?

-ActiveCampaign, ConvertKit, and Klaviyo consistently report deliverability rates above 98%.
-All three invest heavily in email authentication, sender reputation management, and proactive monitoring.
+ActiveCampaign, ConvertKit, and Klaviyo all report deliverability above 98%, and all three invest in email authentication, sender reputation management, and active monitoring.
+Mailchimp runs slightly lower (96–98%) partly due to the volume of mail it processes.

 Published by the Apex Business Tech Editorial Team.
 Last updated April 2026.
 Pricing and features are subject to change.
 Some links on this page may be affiliate links, which means we may earn a commission at no extra cost to the reader.